DiligentGraphics/DiligentEngine/README.md

 To enable some advanced features on NVidia GPUs (such as native multi draw indirect support in Direct3D11), download [NVAPI](https://developer.nvidia.com/nvapi) and set the `DILIGENT_NVAPI_PATH` CMake variable.

+Diligent Engine uses multiple third-party libraries.
+If an application's CMake file defines any of those libraries, Diligent will use existing targets.
+The application will need to make sure that build settings are compatible with Diligent.

 <a name="build_and_run_customizing"></a>
 ## Customizing Build